IngmarBitter/defenders/md/Salvation/Baptism.md

 What if someone heard the gospel preached, centered on our sinfulness, need for repentance and Jesus being our substitute and representative in His death, burial and resurrection through which we are granted salvation - but without emphasis on the need to be baptized.
 What is the state of such a person after his firm decision to commit his life to Jesus and to accept Him as Lord and savior?
 Two famous examples of this are Billy Graham and C.S.Lewis.
 Graham was a believer for about a month before he was baptized by full immersion, and Lewis was never baptized after coming to faith.
 In both cases the preacher and the new convert were sincere and willing to trust and follow Jesus, but did not understand the importance Baptism as explained in this document up to here.

-There seem to be at least three possible views on the state of those believers:
+There seem to be at least four possible views on the state of those believers:

-* **not saved:** In the most strict view, baptism is a hard requirement for salvation and thus Lewis was never a Christian and Graham became a Christian only at his baptism, a month after he thought he had become a Christian.
+* **#1 not saved:** In the most strict view, baptism is a hard requirement for salvation and thus Lewis was never a Christian and Graham became a Christian only at his baptism, a month after he thought he had become a Christian.
 This view would have to argue that John 3:16 is not a good verse to use in evangelism as it misleads us into believing that believing in Christ without baptism is sufficient for salvation.

+* **#2 only God knows:** In the given context baptism is missing.
+Since there is no explicit teachning in the Bible what happens in this case, this view leaves determination of the state of salvation of those individuals to God.
+God has the authority to and ability to apply Jesus sacrifice to these believers as He sees fit.
+But He is not obligated to to reveal or explain to us what he does.

-* **exception from the norm:** This view emphasizes that we should teach baptism as a necessarry requirement for salvation as it gives both, God and ourselves the assurance that our faith is sufficiently committed to result in influencing our actions.
-And for any typical conversion experience, committing to Christ will occur with the expectation that this step is completed through baptism and thus the time of regeneration is during the baptism.
-This view acknowledges that God can choose to apply Jesus' atoning death to anyone else that is insufficiently informed about these biblical requirements.
+* **#3 exception from the norm:** This view, referred to below as *baptism completes faith*, emphasizes that we should teach baptism as important part of the conversion process, as it gives both, God and ourselves the assurance that our faith is sufficiently committed to result in influencing our actions.
+For any typical conversion experience, committing to Christ will occur with the expectation that this step is completed through baptism and thus the time of regeneration is during the baptism.
+This view acknowledges that God can choose to apply Jesus' atoning death to anyone else that is insufficiently informed about these biblical teachings.
 Obvious examples are the Old Testament believers and the thief on the cross next to Jesus.
 Similarly, God would save contemporary believers who followed incomplete gospel teaching in the same way.
 This is further supported by Romans that states that where there is no law there is no condemnation, meaning that God will not hold us accountable for requirements that we did not know and are not made clear by Him in other ways.
-Consequently, Graham and Lewis would both have become Christians at the time of their firm commitment to repentence and trusting Jesus as Lord and Savior.
+Consequently, Graham and Lewis would both have become Christians at the time of their repentance and firm commitment to trusting Jesus as Lord and Savior.

-* **baptism is a consequence of salvation:** In this view baptism is not required for salvation and regeneration.
-This legal state transition is achieved as an act of God at the time of firm commitment to repentence and trusting Jesus as Lord and Savior.
-It is taught and expected that subsequently the new believer will put his faith into action and with Jesus as his Lord, follow Jesus' commands.
+* **#4 baptism is a consequence of salvation:** In this view baptism is not required for salvation and regeneration.
+This legal state transition is achieved as an act of God at the time of repentance and firm commitment to trusting Jesus as Lord and Savior.
+It is taught and expected that subsequently the new believer will put his faith into action and follow Jesus' commands.
 And clearly the first step that is commanded is to be baptized.
 The only consistent response is for the believer to follow through with baptism as soon as possible.
 Considering James 2:24, that teaches that faith without works is dead, this view would see the refusal to get baptized as indicator that the beliver is not actually committed to follow Christ and his teachings and thus would call into question if he was saved at all.
-Thus, in Graham's case this view would hold that he was saved at commitment and that his baptism confirmed that his faith was sincere and translated into action.
+Consequently, in Graham's case this view would hold that he was saved at commitment and that his baptism confirmed that his faith was sincere and translated into action.
 In the case of Lewis, he was saved also at the time of commitment, and his failing to be baptized would be seen as incomplete Bible understanding.
-However, his other speeches and writings are evidence that his faith was sincere and resulting in plenty of other actions, so it cannot be claimed that his faith was dead and that he was not saved.
+However, Lewis's other speeches and writings are evidence that his faith was sincere and resulting in plenty of other actions, so it cannot be claimed that his faith was dead and that he was not saved.

+So which on is correct?
+Note that under all four views we have agrement that *belief + baptism = salvation*.
+But as the great commission commands us to 1) make disciples, 2) baptize them and 3) teach them to obey Jesus's commands.
+That leads to the formular of *belief + baptism + good works = salvation*.
+Both formulars are correct in the sense that a person with all those traits is saved.
+The parts of the formula are typically steps along a timeline - after belief and baptism it is expected that good works will follow.
+And with the first two already resulting in salvation, the person remains saved when good works are added.
+Consequently, we need to distinguish between necessary prerequisites and consequences.
+The good works are a consequence, so when a person is indeed saved, we expect them to show good works.
+Hence, good works and salvation are correlated, but the good works are not the cause of salvation.
+See also section *1.7.2 Emphasis on Faith*, that makes it even clearer that good works are not a requirement for salvation. -- With this analysis in mind, what about the *+ baptism* in the formular?
+Is that also an expected consequence of salvation, or is it on the necessary requirements side, or is there a third option?
+The four views here answer respectively with #1 necessary, #2 we don't know, #3 third option, and #4 consequence.
+Referring again to section *1.7.2 Emphasis on Faith*, it becomes clear that it cannot be #1 necessary. #2 We don't know is a practical answer, but not very satisfying - especially as it leaves unresolved the state of Old Testament saints and many famous contemporary people identifying as Christian. #4 Does resonate with section *1.7.2 Emphasis on Faith*, but is a less obvious match with *1.7.1 Emphasis on Baptism*.
+The winner is *#3 exception from the norm*, where the norm is *baptism completes faith*, which distinguishes between a) and b). a) The normal conversion time line found it Acts, where coming to saving faith is reached durnig the baptism such that it is both true, salvation is by faith alone and salvation is granted during the baptism.
+And b) the exception from the norm, where saving faith is reached without baptism.
+In this case, when the believer learns that he is commanded to be baptized he should do so as soon as possible.
+If he never learns about this command, then God will not hold him accountable to following it.
+Thus, the Old Testament saints and contemporary Christians such as Billy Graham and C.S.
+Lewis were saved under this part b) option, but what we should preach and teach to any individual seeking Christ is option a).

 ## Considering Rebaptism